tenox7/wrp/README.md

 * You can re-capture screenshot without reloading page by using **St** (Stop).
 This is useful if page didn't render fully before screenshot is taken.
 * You can also reload page and re-capture screenshot with **Re** (Reload).
 * To send keystrokes, fill **K** input box and press **Go**.
 There also are buttons for backspace, enter and arrow keys.
-* The default image type GIP is a ultra fast, optimized, parallel encoded GIF type.
+* The default image type is `GIP` - an ultra fast, optimized, parallel encoded GIF type.
 * If your browser supports it, prefer PNG over GIF/JPG.
-PNG is much faster, whereas GIF/JPG requires a lot of additional processing on both client and server to encode/decode.
+PNG is much faster, whereas GIF/JPG requires a lot of additional processing on both client and server to compress/uncompress.
 * GIF images are by default encoded with 216 colors, "web safe" palette.
-This uses an ultra fast but not very accurate color mapping algorithm.
+This uses an ultra fast encoding algorithm optimized mostly for text.
+Images have rather wonky color colors.
 If you want better color representation switch to 256 color mode.

 ### Simple HTML mode